 The line of the Mill Race forms the southern boundary to this area of strategic open space.
 A Mill Race is indicated on the Second edition Ordnance Survey Map (c.
 1900), running to the south of the Gowran River from the townland of Sheafield South to the mill on Mill Road.
 This would have been developed to operate the flour (later corn and saw) mill in the early to mid-nineteenth century.
 To the west of the Waterford Road this stream is no longer in existence.
-In the longer term, a walk way could be provided along the river, possibly along the line of the dried up mill race, through negotiation with the relevant landowners.
+In the future the Mill Race could be reinstated, subject to the agreement of the adjacent landowners and relevant statutory requirements.